tawi1/DotsTrafficCity/docs/source/roadSegment.rst

 	.. image:: /images/road/roadSegment/TrafficLightCrossroadLightTimeline.png

 	.. note::
-		You can easily replace the `shared state container <sharedLightStates>` for all crossroads using the :ref:`Global Light Settings <trafficLightGlobalLight>` tool.
+		You can easily replace the :ref:`shared state container <sharedLightStates>` for all crossroads using the :ref:`Global Light Settings <trafficLightGlobalLight>` tool.

 Timeline custom
 """"""""""""""